The Mi electric toothbrush is far from a bad toothbrush and is certainly not bad value.

 If you particularly want the sonic cleaning action but are not too worried whether the brush is smart or not, then consider the Sonicare ProtectiveClean 4100.
 Similarly priced, it isn’t about features, just a good cleaning action without the hassle.
 It’s currently top in our list of the best electric toothbrushes.

-3. Where’s the best place to buy the Xiaomi Mi electric toothbrush?
+3. Where is the best place to buy the Xiaomi Mi?

 A well established brand within Asia, Xiaomi is slowly increasing its presence within the USA.